victor-torres/multirepo/README.md

 - If the repository does not exist, it will be cloned.
 - If the repository is dirty, we'll abort the operation.

+You can also optionally specify these flags:

+- `--force` or `-f` to discard uncommited changes permanently
+- `--recurse` or `-r` to recursively checkout submodules

 ## Status

 For your convenience, we run a status command everytime you sync a `repositories.yaml` file.